Can't afford a sexbot? This one twerks for tips online

 "We wanted to offer people a free chance to interact with robots, which are cost prohibitive for most," said CamSoda VP Daryn Parker, who calls Cardi-Bot the world's first sex robot people can control over the internet.

-The result of a collaboration between CamSoda and self-described scrap metal artist Giles Walker, Cardi-Bot is the latest version of an existing, well-traveled art installation.
+Cardi-Bot, the result of a collaboration between CamSoda and self-described scrap metal artist Giles Walker, is the latest version of an existing, well-traveled art installation.
 It was initially designed to sex up the voyeuristic nature of the surveillance state, hence the CCTV heads.

 In addition, CamSoda says Cardi-Bot will support "teledildonics," which uses cloud-connected "Lovense" sex toys to offer an intimate virtual connection between user and performer.